ranocha/toolkitICL/README.md

 If the CUDA toolkit is detected, CMake will enable CUDA support for power and temperature logging automatically.
 It can also be controlled manually (in the source code) using the `USENVML` define.

+If the Intel® Power Gadget API is detected (Windows only), CMake will enable power and temperature logging for supported Intel CPUs and GPUs automatically.
+Depending on the architecture, the power consumption is determined by the system based on a heuristic algorithm and not measured directly.
+The necessary drivers and additional information are available at [Intel]( https://software.intel.com/en-us/articles/intel-power-gadget-20).

 ## Usage